arav06/aws-fundies/aws-management-concepts.md

 Aimed at when a person is working on a project that is going to become a large and real world project.
 Used when you are testing your project.

-- Response times: For general problem response time is less than 24 hours and for impaired problems it is less than 12 hours.
+- Response times: For general problems response time is less than 24 hours and for impaired problems it is less than 12 hours.
 Note: The response time is during business hours.
 When setting up your AWS account, you have to indicate your region.
 That regions sets your business hours.
 - Cost: There are two options when it comes to developer support.
 You will pay the greater of the following 2 options
 	-  $29 per month
 	-  3% of the bill